Check out this easy Easter tablescape I created a few years ago for our Blue Cottage. I can’t believe it’s already Easter soon!

 I hope you enjoyed my Easter decor and got some inspiration for your own!

-Do you decorate your home for Easter?
+Do you decorate your home for this holiday?